 Recent Quarterly Federal Lobbying Report

-The states highlighted on the map below represent the states in which the Company (including its subsidiaries) is or has been registered as an employer of lobbyists (including company employees or independent contractors) who are currently registered or have been registered as lobbyists within the past five years.
-Many states maintain a publicly available database of lobbying disclosure reports and registrations.
+The states highlighted on the map below represent the states in which the Company (including any subsidiaries) is currently or has been within the past five years registered as an employer or principal of lobbyists (including company employees or independent contractors).
+Many of these states maintain a publicly available database of lobbying disclosure reports and registrations.